joshua-baker/saft/Form of SAFT.md

 (e)  In the event any one or more of the provisions of this instrument is for any reason held to be invalid, illegal or unenforceable, in whole or in part or in any respect, or in the event that any one or more of the provisions of this instrument operate or would prospectively operate to invalidate this instrument, then and in any such event, such provision(s) only will be deemed null and void and will not affect any other provision of this instrument and the remaining provisions of this instrument will remain operative and in full force and effect and will not be affected, prejudiced, or disturbed thereby.

-(f)  All rights and obligations hereunder will be governed by the laws of [_____], without regard to the conflicts of law provisions of such jurisdiction.
+(f)  All rights and obligations hereunder will be governed by the laws of {State of Incorporation}, without regard to the conflicts of law provisions of such jurisdiction.

 (Signature page follows)